Skip to main content

 • “The game is beautiful, with very nice graphics.”

-• “The graphics are just what you expect, the sound & music is just fine, the combination of styles adds a nice element but isn't exactly a major change, it just gives a slightly different taste than some of the others in the same genre.”
+• “The graphics are just what you expect; the sound and music are just fine.
+The combination of styles adds a nice element but isn't exactly a major change; it just gives a slightly different taste than some of the others in the same genre.”

-• “It has a lot of the standard hog tropes, including the art style, the puzzles, the sequencing of events and the themes.”
+• “It has a lot of the standard hidden object game tropes, including the art style, the puzzles, the sequencing of events, and the themes.”

 • “Graphics: 6”